 About a month ago I was asked by the kids’ school to make some seating that could also double as desk space to use as an outdoor classroom.
 This was all part of a bigger project to build a pavilion in memory of a parent from a family in the school that passed away a short time ago.
-I found these convertible bench plans from Ana White, but modified them slightly to fit the purposes for our school.
+I found these convertible picnic table plans from Ana White, but modified them slightly to fit the purposes for our school.
 Instead of four feet long, I made these benches 6 feet long, added some extra bracing, and some hardware to make them suitable for wear and tear from lots of kids.
-Here is how to make a picnic table that converts to a bench, but also a desk!
+Here is how to make a convertible picnic table that converts to a bench, but also a desk!

 Materials, Tools and Supplies